 - To comply with our contractual or legal obligations to share data with law enforcement.

-Of course, you are free to opt out of receiving these requests from us at any time by updating your preferences in your online account.
+Of course, you are free to opt out of receiving these requests.

 How we protect your data?

 We know how much data security matters to all our customers.
 With this in mind, we will treat your data with the utmost care and take all appropriate steps to protect it.